jeremyfelt/webconference-2014/talk.md

 ## Who are you?

-Ok.
-Now that we’ve laid some of the ground rules and definitions, let’s back up one more time.

 We’re all here as part of the greater web community.
 We're interested in finding, creating, and playing the roles necessary to making and maintaining a future friendly web.
-Though this talk on managing the development environment is targeted at mainly developers who want to explore ways to expand workflow, the methods and lessons within very much apply to everyone.
+Though this talk on managing the development environment is targeted primarily at developers who want to explore ways to expand workflow, the methods and lessons within very much apply to everyone.

-In fact, the more members of your team that can be involved in the push from development to production, the better.
+In fact, the more members of a team that can be involved in the push from development to production, the better.
 This allows that many more incremental improvements without a central gatekeeper.

 ## What does this entail?

-What does all of this entail?
 How do you create a workflow that gets things from development to production in a painless, carefree manner?

 There are four parts.